-Stores that manage to succesfully follow and even set their customers in different modes have a huge advantage over those that don’t.
-Their shopping basket is higher, customer are more satisfied with the overall shopping experience.
-Not only this: the shopping modes switching gives customers the unique retail experience that provides an unbeatable advantage over competition which only provides “arranged products and services in an orderly manner”.
+Stores that manage to successfully a) follow and b) set their customers in different modes have a huge advantage over those that don’t.
+Their shopping basket is higher, customers are more satisfied with the overall shopping experience.
+Not only this: the switching of shopping modes gives customers the unique retail experience that provides an unbeatable advantage over competition which only provides “arranged products and services in an orderly manner”.

 Once again, let’s not overlook the strategy of the discounters like Hofer / Aldi and Lidl.
 They’re the kings of the no-frills, high-speed, highway mode, right?
 Sure, at every touchpoint they show us how valuable our time is to them.

 But another aspect is just as crucial.

 Have you ever noticed what happens in the central part of retail stores there?
 Yes, where the wire containers piled high with items called special buys, like cooking utensils or televisions or gym equipment, is located?

 People suddenly stop!
 More than that: they voluntarily, of their own free will, spend additional time and carelessly browse through the special offer.

 And now compare this behaviour to other grocery stores – when was the last time (save from the fruit & vegetable and deli section) you’ve seen such devotion for browsing in regular supermarkets?
 Probably, you’ll have to think hard.